Management Consulting vs Investment Banking

 What is Management Consulting?

-Management consulting is a profession that involves providing advice and guidance to businesses and organizations on how to improve their performance, overall growth, and cost savings.
+Management consulting is a profession that provides organizations with consulting services to improve performance, drive growth, and reduce costs.

-The role of management consulting is to offer support in areas such as process improvement, technology implementation, and strategy development for the organization.
-They are specialized experts in various areas such as marketing, finance, operations, etc.
+The role of management consultants is to offer support in areas such as process improvement, technology implementation, and strategy development for the organization.
+They are specialized experts in various areas such as marketing, finance, and operations.

 Moreover, they work closely with clients and understand their needs.
 After identifying the key areas for improvement, they develop personalized solutions according to the requirements.